 The researchers analyzed the available genomic data on tumors to see if there is another gene that is "cooperating" with PTEN and effect on metastasis.

-They found that the PML gene that suppresses tumor was contained in tumors of the prostate, which do not metastasize.
+They found that the PML gene, inhibits tumor was contained in tumors of the prostate, which do not metastasize.
 But it was not in the tumors, which spread throughout the body.
 Furthermore, about 20% of tumors that metatsazirovali lacked both genes.

 It is important to note that the analysis of metastatic tumors, researchers found that their cells produce abnormally high amounts of fat.

-"We have found the so-called switch production of fat" - the scientists noted.
+"We have found the so-called switch oil production" - the scientists noted.
 They suggested that if there is a switch, it is possible that there is a drug that can block it and thus prevent metastasis of cancer.